(Want to get articles like this one by email? Here is the sign-up!)

 If a tree falls, and no one hears it, does it make a sound?
 Similarly, if you implement a compliance program and records do not exist or are incomplete, does it really exist?
 Your company records are the best evidence you have that you have in place a compliance program that has been “reasonably designed, implemented, and enforced [and] is generally effective in preventing and detecting criminal conduct” (US Sentencing Guidelines §8B2.1(a)).

-There are many reasons to keep accurate and up-to-date records of your compliance program’s operations: (i) to facilitate day-to-day operational efficiency, (ii) to track the growth and evolution of the program (and to demonstrate an appropriate activity level), (iii) to help identify higher risk operational or other problematic areas that may need monitoring, (iv) to permit meaningful program audits, and (v) to have the requisite tangible evidence to show enforcement authorities, in the event of an inquiry or investigation, that your company took reasonable steps to prevent and detect the misconduct at issue.
-More bluntly on the last point, as all who have worked with Department of Justice (DOJ) officials on a Foreign Corrupt Practices Act case know, their mantra is “if [the program] doesn’t exist on paper, it doesn’t exist.”
+There are many reasons to keep accurate and up-to-date records of your compliance program’s operations: (i) to facilitate day-to-day operational efficiency, (ii) to track the growth and evolution of the program (and to demonstrate an appropriate activity level), (iii) to help identify higher-risk operational or other problematic areas that may need monitoring, (iv) to permit meaningful program audits, and (v) to have the requisite tangible evidence to show enforcement authorities, in the event of an inquiry or investigation, that your company took reasonable steps to prevent and detect the misconduct at issue.
+More bluntly on the last point, as all who have worked with the Department of Justice (DOJ) officials on a Foreign Corrupt Practices Act case know, their mantra is “if [the program] doesn’t exist on paper, it doesn’t exist.”

 What types of records should you keep?
 At a minimum, consider including (in consultation with counsel) information about the following: